CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 3. Download the following Desktop Layout JSON file:
 [JDSDesktopLayout10.json](https://github.com/CiscoDevNet/cjaas-widgets/blob/main/CustomerJourney/src/assets/JDSDesktopLayout10.json)
+- This layout is specifically compatable for a production instance and for an "agent" role.
+If you have a "supervisor" role or "supervisorAgent" role, you will need to modify the JSON.
 - If you are interested in adding the CJDS Widget to your existing desktop layout, get the code snippet [here](#how-to-add-the-cjds-widget-into-an-existing-desktop-layout).
 4. While you are still logged into [Control Hub](https://admin.webex.com/), navigate to `Contact Center` > `Desktop Layouts` in the left-hand side nav.
 5. Create a new Layout or edit an existing desktop layout, assign an agent team, upload the downloaded JDSDesktopLayout10.json file and save.